 Yes.
 Students may bring their own lunches, or eat our hot lunches prepared daily in our kitchen.
 Lunch menus are posted monthly, and students order lunches each morning.
-Government-supported free and reduced-cost lunch programs are available.
 In addition to hot lunch, students may purchase snacks from our snack cart.

 Are there any food restrictions at Saint Brigid School?